|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Meanwhile, nine A6M Zeros from Tainan Kōkūtai of the Sasai Chutai took off from Lae Airfield on a patrol mission over Buna.
-The first Chutai was led by Lt(jg) Jun'ichi Sasai with wingmen FPO1c Toshio Ota and FPO3c Masuaki Endo.
+Meanwhile, nine A6M Zeros from Tainan Kōkūtai (Tainan Air Group) Sasai Chutai took off from Lae Airfield on a mission to patrol over Buna.
+The first chutai was led by Lt(jg) Jun'ichi Sasai with wingmen FPO1c Toshio Ota and FPO3c Masuaki Endo.
 The second chutai WO Tora'ichi Takatsuka with wingmen FPO3c Noboru Sato and F1c Yoshio Motoyoshi.
 The third chutai was led by FPO1c Saburo Sakai with wingmen FPO2c Masayoshi Yonekawa and FPO3c Yoshio Mogi.

-At 8:15am, the Zeros spotted and intercept the B-25 formation en route to their target over the Buna area.
+At 8:15am, the Zeros spotted and intercept the bomber formation over the Buna area.
 The bombers believed they were under attack by approximately 10-15 enemy fighters and immediately jettisoned their bombs, aborted the mission and turn back for Port Moresby.

-This B-25 was hit by gunfire and set on fire, then went into a spin and eventually exploded before crashing into the ground.
-Only two of the crew were able to bail out including pilot Bender and the turret gunner Thompson.
-Also shot down was B-25C 41-12470 (MIA).
+This B-25 was hit by gunfire and caught fire then went into a spin and eventually exploded before crashing into the ground.
+Only two of the crew were able to bail out: pilot Bender and the turret gunner Thompson.
+The rest of the crew died in the interception or impact.
+Also lost was B-25C 41-12470 (MIA).

-The other three B-25s were damaged and chased by Sasai, Ota and Sakai back to Port Moresby.
-Over 7 Mile Drome, Sakai strafed a P-40 Kittyhawk from 76 Squadron before the trio withdrew at 8:50am.
-Afterards, all nine Zeros landed safely at Lae Airfield and claimed three enemy bombers shot down.
+The other three B-25s were chased by Sasai, Ota and Sakai back to Port Moresby and sustained further damage.
+Over 7 Mile Drome, Sakai strafed a P-40 Kittyhawk from No. 76 Squadron before the trio of Zeros withdrew at 8:50am.
+Afterwards, all nine Zeros landed back at Lae Airfield and claimed three enemy bombers shot down.